PartyDAO/party-protocol/docs/governance.md

 ## Party Creation

 Parties are created through the `PartyFactory` contract.
-This is typically automatically done by a crowdfund instance after it wins, but it is also a valid use case to interact with the PartyFactory contract directly to, for example, form a governance party around an existing NFT.
+This is typically automatically done by a crowdfund instance after it wins, but it is also a valid use case to interact with the PartyFactory contract directly to, for example, form a governance party around an NFT you already own.

 The sequence of events is: